m-arioux/todo-event-based/README.md

 # todo-event-based

 A simple todo app using Apache Kafka with React, .NET, Express, MongoDB.
-The purpose for making this is to get practical experience with Kafka and Docker/Podman.
+The purpose for making this is to get practical experience with Kafka, Docker/Podman, Cucumber (Gherkin) and Playwright.

 # Getting Started